Waiting For My Life to Begin . . .

 Stop lying to yourself.
 If your job makes you feel like you’re wasting your life, be truthful about your situation, especially to yourself.
 Admit you would be better off—happier—doing something different.
 Determine what that is and put together a plan to make it happen.
 Taking that first step will give you direction and start the process of building a better future.

 Re-frame your need to move as a transition.
 Avoid thinking in terms of quitting and re-starting.
-Thoughts of outright quitting can create tons of unwanted stress.
-As we naturally seek to restore our comfort level, we also begin to think in terms of avoiding the things that created the anxiety.
-In turn, this reduces our desire to take action toward change—making us our own worst enemy.
-Assure yourself that you won’t make any sudden or irrational moves, but this process of preparation is important.
+Thoughts of outright quitting can create tons of unwanted stress, which in turn, reduces our desire to take action—making us our own worst enemy.
+Assure yourself that you won’t make any sudden or irrational moves.
 And this time, you’re going to get it right.

 Keep your plans confidential.
-If you need the income from your current job, keep your dissatisfaction—and your plans to leave—to yourself.
+If you need the income from your current job during your transition to a new position, keep your dissatisfaction—and your plans to leave—to yourself.
 Never discuss your intentions with anyone who is even remotely connected to the company you work for.
 That includes trusted co-workers, customers, vendors, the cleaning staff, building maintenance personnel, the UPS guy . . . anyone who knows where you work.
 No matter how tempting it is to share your plans with someone who understands your pain, don’t do it—unless you’re ready to leave.
 Your employer must believe your professional attention and motivation is exclusively focused on your current job assignment.
 Otherwise, you’ll be considered a toxic asset.
 Expendable, at best.

 Finally, take the first step.
 Don’t wait for all green lights.
 Do what you know makes sense—right now.
 Later steps may not be apparent to you yet, so don’t try to anticipate what you don’t know.
-Many successful people have admitted they didn’t know enough to be overwhelmed or discouraged and simply started making their transition with a desire to succeed.
-Even though you may not know what the later steps are all about, circumstances will reveal them to you.
+Many successful people have admitted they didn’t know enough about what lay ahead to be overwhelmed or discouraged and simply started making their transition with a desire to succeed.
+Even though you may not know what the future steps are all about, circumstances will reveal them to you.